top of page

 Become a Member

-The Community Cares AmeriCorps program offers service opportunities throughout the state of Tennessee in a variety of public housing authorities, community-based agencies, food bank, and nonprofit organizations.
-The program encompasses three different types of positions: Full time (1700 hours / 12 months), Half time (900 hours / 8-12 months) and Minimum time (300 hours / 10 weeks) service contracts may be available depending on service sites and positions offered.
+The Community Cares AmeriCorps program offers service opportunities throughout the state of Tennessee in a variety of community-based agencies and nonprofit organizations.
+The program encompasses three types of service contract positions:

 AC-CC Logo.png